Rebuilding compliance to unblock merchant activation

 This surfaced three core pain points:

-• Uploading evidence was tedious and repetitive (no bulk actions)
+• Evidence uploads were tedious and repetitive (no bulk actions)

-I replaced the one-by-one upload flow with a bulk upload experience supporting up to 25 files at once.
+I replaced one-by-one uploads with bulk upload (up to 25 files).
 The system handles partial success, providing clear file-level errors without blocking progress.
-I worked with engineering to define upload limits around file count and size to ensure performance at scale.
+I partnered with engineering to set file and size limits for performance.

 Automated source ID ↔ File name matching

-During research, I noticed the compliance team already followed consistent file-naming conventions when saving screenshots.
-Rather than asking them to change behavior, I designed an automated system that extracts Source Platform and Source IDs directly from file names.
-Ambiguous matches are flagged for user confirmation.
-This reduced lookup time and improved matching accuracy without adding new steps.
+During research, I noticed the compliance team already used consistent file naming for screenshots.
+Instead of changing their workflow, I designed an automated system that extracts Source Platform and Source IDs from file names, flagging ambiguous matches for confirmation.
+This reduced lookup time and improved accuracy without adding steps.

 Dedicated experience for uploading